dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 1. Make a list of all the places where you’re making a call to the dbt Cloud API using the dbt Cloud user API key.
 2. Create a new personal access token under **Account Settings → API Tokens → Personal Tokens.**
 3. Create and copy the new PAT to replace the old user API key.
 4. Ensure that you’re using a PAT only where it's needed.
-For any flows that requires a service account, please use a service token.
-Read the section below for more information.
+For flows that require a service account, please use a service token.